counterbeing/grunt-sitemap-ping/README.md

 ### Options

-#### options.separator
+#### options.checkForSitemap
-Type: `String`
+Type: `Boolean`
-Default value: `',  '`
+Default value: `true`

-A string value that is used to do something with whatever.
+If it's true it will make sure it can access your specified sitemap file, and will halt at an error if it doesn't recieve a 200 response from the server.

 #### options.sitemapUrl
 Type: `String`
 Default value: `<hostname from package.json>/sitemap.xml`

-This is the url of sitemap you wish to have submitted.
+This is the actual URL (or array of urls)
 ### Usage Examples

 #### Default Options